-Description This command specifies the in-profile DSCP name for the forwarding class.
-When marking is set, the corresponding DSCP value is used to mark all IP packets with in-profile status, on the egress of this forwarding class queue.
+This command specifies the in-profile DSCP name for the FC.
+When marking is set, the corresponding DSCP value is used to mark all IP packets with in-profile status, on the egress of this FC queue.

-When multiple DSCP names are associated with the forwarding class at network egress, the last name entered will overwrite the previous value.
+When multiple DSCP names are associated with the FC at network egress, the last name entered will overwrite the previous value.